digitalsurgeons/matrixfinder/README.md

 5. The plugin folder should be named `matrixfinder` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

 MatrixFinder works on Craft 2.4.x and Craft 2.5.x.

-## MatrixFinder Overview

--Insert text here-

-## Configuring MatrixFinder

--Insert text here-

-## Using MatrixFinder

--Insert text here-

-## MatrixFinder Roadmap

-Some things to do, and ideas for potential features:

-* Release it

 Brought to you by [Digital Surgeons](https://www.digitalsurgeons.com)